susavlsh10/Deep-Learning/README.md

 To predict on the private dataset, use ‘main.py predict../cifar-10-batches-py/ ../saved_models/’

 In the examples shown above, the assumption is that all the training and test dataset including the private dataset are stored in the folder  'cifar-10-batches-py'.

-The submission consists of a checkpoint file named “model-170.ckpt” in the “saved_models”directory.
 This checkpoint file consists of a pretrained network which is used in the modes:‘test’ and ‘predict’.
 By default, in modes ‘test’ and ‘predict’, the code will load the checkpointfile from the directory ‘../saved_models/’, and do the computations.